19hours/sg-statutes/Acts/Income Tax Act.md

 (i) any discount from debt securities;

-(ii) any distribution made by any restricted authorised scheme out of income derived from Singapore or received in Singapore on or after 17th February 2006, that is income or deemed to be income of the individual, except distribution made out of Singapore dividends from which tax is deducted or deductible under section 44,
+(ii) any distribution made by any restricted Singapore scheme out of income derived from Singapore or received in Singapore on or after 17th February 2006, that is income or deemed to be income of the individual, except distribution made out of Singapore dividends from which tax is deducted or deductible under section 44,

 except where such income is derived through a partnership in Singapore or is derived from the carrying on of a trade, business or profession;

+[Act 19 of 2013 wef 01/10/2009]

 (zj) any income from any structured product offered by a financial institution derived from Singapore —